Troutman Sanders and Pepper Hamilton have agreed to merge effective April 1, 2020.

 Brett M. Gelbord is an associate with Pepper Hamilton LLP, resident in the Detroit office.
-Mr. Gelbord concentrates his practice in commercial litigation and has represented clients in all manners of breach of contract actions, including disputes arising out of asset purchase agreements, manufacturing and supply agreements, intellectual property licensing agreements, and commercial finance and retail banking agreements.
+Mr. Gelbord concentrates his practice in trial and dispute resolution and has represented clients in all manners of breach of contract actions, including disputes arising out of asset purchase agreements, manufacturing and supply agreements, intellectual property licensing agreements, and commercial finance and retail banking agreements.
 Mr. Gelbord also litigates complex real property disputes in state and federal court.
 Additionally, Mr. Gelbord represents employers in matters before the Equal Employment Opportunity Commission, the National Labor Relations Board, the Department of Labor and in federal district courts.

 Mr. Gelbord’s litigation practice extends to international trade disputes, where he has participated in parallel anti-dumping and countervailing duty proceedings before the Department of Commerce and the International Trade Commission.